pillarjs/send/README.md

 ##### index

-By default send supports "index.html" files, to disable this set `false` or to supply a new index pass a string or an array in preferred order.
+By default *send* supports "index.html" files.
+To disable this, set index option to `false`, or you can be able to supply a new index passing a string with the filename or an array in the preferred order.

+Alternatively, you can pass a function that will generate the index.
+The function will receive the filesystem absolute path and will have the `SendStream` instance as `this` object.
+You should call internally to the `this.send()` method or try to mimic its behaviour.

 ##### lastModified